blackpuppy/docs/en/core-libraries/components/authentication.rst

 .. php:staticmethod:: password($pass)

-    Hash a password with the application's salt value.
+.. deprecated:: 2.4

 .. php:method:: redirect($url = null)

-    Deprecated since 2.3.
-See :php:meth:`AuthComponent::redirectUrl()` for description.
+.. deprecated:: 2.3

 .. php:method:: redirectUrl($url = null)

     If no parameter is passed, gets the authentication redirect URL.
-Pass a url in to set the destination a user should be redirected to upon logging in.
+Pass a URL in to set the destination a user should be redirected to upon logging in.
 Will fallback to :php:attr:`AuthComponent::$loginRedirect` if there is no stored redirect value.